-Continue adding the disk by following the instructions for your specific application:
+Configure the new disk drive by following the instructions for your specific application:

-- "Configuring the New Disk Drive for a UNIX File System (UFS)" on page 19 - "Adding a Disk to a Solstice DiskSuite Disk Set" on page 20
+- "Configuring the New Disk Drive for a UNIX File System (UFS)" on page 16 - "Adding a Disk to a Solstice DiskSuite Disk Set" on page 17

 Caution - These procedures should be performed only by a qualified system administrator.
 Performing hot-plug operations on an active disk drive may result in data loss if performed incorrectly.